withastro/docs/WRITING.md

 ### Version Component

-Sometimes it may be useful to display the latest version of a package in a page.
-For this, you can use the `<Version />` component, which takes the `pkgName` property that must receive a valid package name in the npm registry as value.
+Sometimes it may be useful to display the latest version of a package on a page.
+For this, you can use the `<Version />` component, which must receive a valid package name from the npm registry as its `pkgName` prop.

 ```md
 Astro's latest version:  <Version pkgName="astro" />